mindriven/Speech-to-Text-with-Nerd-Dictation-on-Ubuntu/README.md

 ### Step 3: Download Language Models for each language
 Download and extract models for each language you plan to use.
 You can see the available models here: https://alphacephei.com/vosk/models.
-I only used smallest one for each language, no experience how big of a delay/quality imporovement do the bigger models bring.
+I only used smallest one for each language, so far no experience how big of a delay/quality imporovement do bigger models bring.

 Below are examples for English, German, and Polish (no reason other than this is what I use):
 ```bash